Help! For a friend who is cutting herself

 Body Language: Consider adopting an open and inviting posture by keeping your arms and legs uncrossed.
 Leaning slightly toward your friend as you talk and listen, maintaining eye contact, and subtly nodding as you listen all show that you are being attentive.
 Some experts suggest sitting next to people during difficult conversations sends a message of collaboration, while sitting across from them can communicate confrontation.
 Finally, keeping your voice at an inquisitive and soft tone, and being mindful of taking time to both speak and listen may help your friends open up.
 If these things sound natural to you, go ahead and give them a try, but you want to make sure you're comfortable in this conversation, which will communicate an environment of ease with your friend or friends.

 While it might be challenging to approach these conversations, your concern is commendable, and preparation will give you a head start.
 If they'd prefer not to discuss their situation with you, remember that's their choice and they it deserves respect.
 Whether this is the case or not, it may be useful to guide your friends to other resources.
-Safe Alternatives offers a website full of information plus a hotline (1-800-DONTCUT).
+S.A.F.E.
+Alternatives offers a website full of information plus a hotline (1-800-DONTCUT).
 Mental Health America also maintains a website full of useful facts and resources.
-If your friends are Columbia students, they can make an appointment to see a counselor through Counseling and Psychological Services (CPS) by calling x4-2878.
+If your friends are Columbia students, they can make an appointment to see a counselor through Counseling and Psychological Services (CPS) (Morningside) or the Mental Health Service (CUMC).